 Phytic acid: good in small doses, bad in large ones

-Of the three compounds we’ve talked about, phytic acid is the biggest antinutrient: it literally binds to other nutrients and prevents you from absorbing them.
-Phytic acid latches onto zinc , calcium, magnesium, iron , and other minerals as they pass through your small intestine.
-Eating a lot of phytic acid can lead to nutrient deficiencies , and cooking doesn’t deactivate phytic acid.
+Of the three compounds we’ve talked about, phytic acid (also called phytate) is the biggest antinutrient, and the truest example of the term.
+Phytic acid prevents absorption of nutrients by binding to them so you can't use them.
+Phytic acid latches onto zinc , calcium, magnesium, iron , and a couple more minor micronutrients as they pass through your small intestine.
+Eating a lot of phytic acid decreases the health benefits of common foods and can lead to nutrient deficiencies , and cooking doesn’t deactivate phytic acid.

 What’s a nutritionally savvy person like you to do?